SHELLFISH QUARANTINE IN EFFECT FROM MAY 1 - OCTOBER 31

 Never assume mussels are safe to eat.
 While a quarantine on mussels takes effect annually from May 1st - October 31st as a safety precaution, the quarantine may become extended or take effect at any time of the year.
 Please call the biotoxin hotline at 1-800-553-4133 before including mussels or any shellfish on your menu.

 The quarantine extends from the California-Oregon boundary south to the California-Mexico boundary and applies to all bays, inlets, and harbors.

 Using Mussels as Bait

 Mussels for use as bait shall be broken open at the time of taking, or prior to sale at the discretion of the enforcing agency.
 Mussels used as bait should be placed and sold in containers adequately labeled in large bold faced letters that are at least a half an inch in size.

 Clams should be washed thoroughly and cooked.
 All dark parts of the clams and scallops must be discarded because biotoxin is concentrated in the dark parts if present.
 Only the white meat of clams and scallops should be prepared for human consumption.

-For the latest quarantine and health advisory updates by the California Department of Public Health’s Marine Toxin Program, please call 1-800-553-4133 or click here.
+For the latest quarantine and health advisory updates by the California Department of Public Health’s Marine Biotoxin Monitoring Program, please call 1-800-553-4133 or click here.